Fitpassu/react-native-stripe-payments/README.md

 ### Installation

 `$ yarn add react-native-stripe-payments`
+`$ npx react-native link react-native-stripe-payments`

 The library ships with platform native code that needs to be compiled together with React Native.
-This requires you to configure your build tools which can be done with [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md)
+This requires you to configure your build tools which can be done with [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

 ## Usage